MycallMike123/alx-backend-javascript/README.md

-This is the repository for my backend programming
+This is the repository for my backend programming using javascript